MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/Remove-AzureRmEventHubNamespaceAuthorizationRule.md

 # Remove-AzureRmEventHubNamespaceAuthorizationRule

 ## SYNOPSIS
-Removes the specified authorization rule on the given Event Hubs namespace.
+Deletes the specified authorization rule on the given Event Hubs namespace.

 ## SYNTAX